Felix8971/tavolos/README.md

 # Tavolos
-A static web page for the restaurant Dine in the Dark (a code challenge).
+A static web page for the restaurant Dine in the Dark (code challenge).

 Just click [here](http://felixdebon.com/tavolos) for a live demo